 - It's probably best to use Firefox/IE. If you do use Google Chrome, you should disable the pdf browser by typing chrome://plugins in the address bar then scroll down to Chrome PDF viewer and click on disable (see screen grab in section below).

 - You should have Adobe 10 or higher on your machine.

-- You should be using Adobe Reader*, not Adobe Pro or Adobe Acrobat to open your document.
+- You should be using Adobe Acrobat Reader*, not Adobe Pro to open your document.

 - If while logging in to your document you get a message saying that you need to be connected to the internet, this suggests you may be using the wrong version of Adobe.
 Please ensure that you select Adobe Reader, either via the control panel: Documents > pdf > Open With > Adobe Reader, or use the option to change it within the document.

 If these suggestions do not give you access to your document, you should contact us or the BL directly.
 Please do this as soon as possible, as the link only remains on the BL's server for 30 days.
 After this time you would need to re-submit your request and pay again, if applicable.